Gidgebot-Limited/GbDriver/README.md

 # GbDriver

-GbDriver is a .NET Core C# project using Selenium WebDriver, MSTest, and MailSlurp for monitoring test and behavior driven development at Gidgebot.com
+GbDriver is a .NET Core C# project using Selenium WebDriver, MSTest, and MailSlurp for monitoring test and behavior-driven development at Gidgebot.com.

 ## Table of Contents